 Objective: To compare the number, shapes, and position of flower parts, looking for patterns of similarities and differences in four flower families.

 Set out several flowers from the Lily, Rose, Violet, and Aster families at stations.
-Have students work with a partner to examine each of the flowers in turn, observing the parts and their shapes and counting the numbers of sepals, petals, stamens, and pistils on each one.
+Have students work with a partner to examine each of the flowers in turn, observing the parts and their shapes and taking notes on the numbers of sepals, petals, stamens, and pistils on each one.
 Then compare them to their Flower Families sheet with diagrams of each family and the famous plants that belong to it.
 Ask the students to try to decide, based on their observations, which flower(s) belong in each of the families.
 Ask students what types of symmetry they can see in the different flowers.
 (Bilateral in violet, radial in others.)
 Which flower might produce the most pollen?
 Can you see where the seeds will be formed?
 Are the sepals and petals different or similar?
 How does each attract pollinators?
 Discuss the ornamental, edible, or otherwise useful members of each family.

 Lily Family: three sepals and three petals, all identical in size and color.
 Six stamens (some may lack anthers), a three-part pistil.